This is the perfect area for kayaking and canoeing, with Loch Etive on your doorstep and the River Awe just a mile away.

 We are an easy walk, cycle or a quick drive away from the centre of Taynuilt which is approximately 1 mile (1.6km) away.

-Taynuilt itself offers you an excellently stocked village store, with a variety of top quality produce and delivery if needed.
-There is also a Post Office, a butcher, tea room, hairdresser and Doctors Surgery.
-The nearest Fuel Station, Pub and Garden Centre are just 3 miles away at Bridge of Awe.
+Taynuilt itself offers you an excellently stocked village store - Grahams, with a variety of top quality produce and delivery if needed.
+There is also the Taynuilt Inn, a Post Office, a butcher, tea room, hairdresser and Doctors Surgery.
+The nearest Fuel Station and Garden Centre are just 3 miles away at Bridge of Awe.

 In the village there is also a tennis court, large football pitch, golf course and children’s play park.
 There is also Bonawe Iron Furnace which is well worth a visit.
 Nelsons Monument from where you get a great view of the area.
 We also have a Church of Scotland and a Catholic Church.
 And two piers which are nice to walk along to.